DarkRewar/BaseTool/README.md

 you do that for you.

 You need to declare a `ValueListener<T>` of your type as a field or a property.
-I recommend to declare it as readonly to avoid loosing the `OnChanged` event references.
+I recommend to declare it as readonly to avoid losing the `OnChanged` event references.

-Value is implicitly casted to or from the value type you want.
+Value is implicitly cast to or from the value type you want.
 That means you can initialize your object using the value directly (see following example).

 ```csharp